 RMV Professional Driving Instructor (PDI) since March 2008

 1401 Main Street | Holden MA 01520 | Room C124-b

 We have been dedicated to teaching students to be responsible, safe drivers for more than 40 years

 We are a Public School Driver Education Program: A driver’s education program taught to students who live within the Wachusett Regional School District.
-The programs is offered at the public high school as part of a education program, sponsored by the local school district.
-Wachusett High School faculty members or employees of the school district that are licensed by the RMV teach the driver’s education program.
+The program is offered at the public high school as part of an education program, sponsored by the local school district.
+Wachusett High School faculty members or employees of the school district that are licensed by the RMV.

 Students advance through the required MassDOT – RMV program at their own pace.

 Our students are the best instructed drivers in the district.
 When the students pass their road test they are newly licensed, but safe drivers.

 - The Vehicles we use are 2017 and 2018 Ford Focus

 - They are brand new and are turned in every 2 years.